 Treatment for Chronic Spine Pain

 Most chronic pain sufferers can successfully manage their symptoms through conservative treatments, including pain medication and physical therapy.
 However, if pain persists after weeks or months of conservative treatment, surgery might become an option.
-The orthopedic specialists at Laser Spine Institute have helped tens of thousands of chronic pain sufferers find relief through the use of minimally invasive procedures that employ safe, gentle endoscopic techniques.
+The orthopedic specialists at Laser Spine Institute have helped tens of thousands of chronic pain sufferers find relief through the use of minimally invasive procedures that employ safe minimally invasive techniques.
 Contact Laser Spine Institute to learn more, and to receive a free review of an MRI or CT scan.